Posted by & filed under Blog, Data Cabling.

 Difference between Cat5 and Cat6 Bandwidth Capability

-Bandwidth is the range of frequencies that can be used for transmission of data along a data cable.
-Therefore more data information can be carried over a larger bandwidth.
-Furthermore it is the amount of data that can be transferred at one time
+Bandwidth is the range of frequencies available for transmitting data along a data cable.
+Therefore, more data information can be carried over a larger bandwidth.
+Furthermore, it is the amount of data that can be transferred at one time

-In short Cat6 cable has more than twice the bandwidth capability of Cat5e cable.
-Indeed the comparison is 250Mhz against 100Mhz
+In short, Cat6 cable has more than twice the bandwidth capability of Cat5e cable.
+Indeed,d the comparison is 250Mhz against 100Mhz

 Gigabit and 10 Gigabit Ethernet

 A large portion of technology will be built based on the transmission capabilities of its hardware.
-For example a PC may have a 1 Gigabit or 10 Gigabit Ethernet card built in.
-Furthermore a data switch in the comms cabinet will be rated in a similar way.
+For example, a PC may have a 1 Gigabit or 10 Gigabit Ethernet card built in.
+Furthermore, a data switch in the comms cabinet will be rated similarly.

-This is a way Cat5e and Cat6 in which the capabilities of the different categories differ.
-However they only differ in their capabilities and not to the ratified data cabling standards
+This is one way Cat5e and Cat6 differ in their capabilities.
+However, they only differ in their capabilities and not in the ratified data cabling standards

 All Copper data cabling is ratified on its performance over a 90m permanent link.
-For this reason over 90m both Cat5e and Cat6 are only able to transmit 1 Gigabit Ethernet.
-However Cat6 cable has the ability to transmit 10 Gigabit Ethernet up to 55 metres.
-However when designing a structured cabling installation if 10 Gig is required then the overall cabling design should allow for Cat6a as a minimum.
-For this purpose it is the minimum standard for a 10Gig install
+For this reason, over 90m, Cat5e and Cat6 cables can only transmit 1 Gigabit Ethernet.
+However, Cat6 cable can transmit 10 Gigabit Ethernet up to 55 metres.
+However, when designing a structured cabling installation, if 10 Gig is required, then the overall cabling design should allow for Cat6a as a minimum.
+For this purpose, it is the minimum standard for a 10Gig install

-The chart below shows the different cables and their capabilities as an example
+The chart below shows the different Data Cabling standards and their capabilities as an example

 Difference between Cat5 and Cat6 Material Costs

-When comparing an overall installation of the 2 categories the main difference in price is in the materials.
-For the most part the installation time of both cables is the same.
-Therefore the difference is in the materials.
+When comparing the overall installation costs of the two categories, the main difference is in the materials.
+For the most part, the installation time of both cables is the same.
+Therefore, the difference is in the materials.

 The structured cabling system components for any link are